Jonnobrow/jonathanbartlett.co.uk/content/blog/emacs-fatigue.md

 -   I also automated my dotfiles in an Ansible playbook (it will save me time in the long run) so that I am not so involved in the process of a re-install.
 Blog post coming soon.
 -   I took a complete break, a few days off from everything (this way probably most effective).

+### I quit!
+(2021-03-15)

+Emacs is a thing of the past for me.
+It just got too complicated and tried to do too much.
+Back to simple tools that do one thing well!

 [^fn:1]: <https://www.gnu.org/software/emacs/>
 [^fn:2]: <https://www.archlinux.org/>